 The question is why the private sector is unlikely to recover on its own any time soon.
 The answer is that to do so, there would have to be an enormous increase in gross private investment, I, at a time when: (i) the rate of profit has collapsed; (ii) the private sector needs to net save and pay off debt; (iii) there is enormous excess capacity, and hence insufficient demand to ensure high utilization of existing capacity let alone expanded capacity; and (iv) sections of capital, especially financial capital, will resist the necessary devaluation of capital, represented in the profit-rate expression by a collapse in K. Private investment adds not only to P, but also K. It is this factor that causes the realized rate of profit to fall over the expansionary phase preceding the crisis.
 To restore profitability without government intervention, there would need to be a massive collapse in K, which is the functional role of crises under capitalism.
 That would mean lenders and creditors (rather than debtors) taking huge losses.
 The most powerful sections of financial capital strongly resist this process.
 They want workers and even productive capital to pay for the crisis, not financial capital.

-The solution, within capitalism, is for the government to step in with massive deficit expenditure.
+To the extent the present malaise can be addressed within capitalism, it requires government to step in with massive deficit expenditure.
 This is what occurred before recoveries were possible after the depressions of the 1890s and the 1930s.
 In addition to war expenditure, which provided an outlet for government investment expenditure, the government also invested in infrastructure, plant, etc., which raised productive capacity at no cost to the private sector (i.e. without adding to K).
 After the war, this newly created productive capacity was transferred over to the private sector at bargain-basement prices.
 In other words, the prices of the elements of K were dramatically reduced.
 A combination of an increase in aggregate profit, P, due both to government consumption and investment expenditure, and a reduction in K, delivered a strong revival in the rate of profit.
-Something similar will be required again.
+If the aim of policymakers is to restore profitability, something similar will be required again.
 Hopefully this time it won’t entail world war.

 The problems we face now bear a striking resemblance to the problems faced in the 1930s, and the risk is that we will make the same mistakes and take just as long to learn from those mistakes as policymakers did in the past.
 Much the same arguments against deficit expenditure, fueled by much the same vested interests, dominated the debate then as now, and emotions ran just as high.
 That’s why it took two years too long for the initial stimulus in the early 1930s to be applied, why these measures were removed prematurely as soon as Wall Street “recovered”, why it took further recession for stimulus measures to be reapplied, and why after the war there were repeated attempts to cut expenditure only to result in slowdowns and recessions.